houstonhaynes/AD4SDocs/00h AD4S Ledger.md

 - **Properties** capture attributes of both nodes and edges, including temporal attributes that track when relationships formed, strengthened, weakened, or dissolved

 This graph structure allows teams to understand not just the current state of the system but its complete evolution, a critical capability for complex, long-lived systems.

+### Building on Version Control Foundations

+The principles behind AD4S Ledger aren't entirely new.
+Source control systems like Git have long demonstrated the value of temporal tracking and relationship mapping for code and configuration.
+Git's commit history, branching model, and merge tracking provide crucial context about how and why code evolved, preserving decision lineage and enabling exploration of alternative paths.

+What AD4S does is extend this powerful paradigm beyond just code to encompass the full spectrum of system development decisions.
+While Git captures what changed in the codebase, AD4S captures why those changes occurred—connecting technical implementations to business drivers, architectural principles, and operational constraints.
+By integrating code history with broader decision context, AD4S creates a unified knowledge foundation accessible to all stakeholders, not just developers.

+This approach bridges the traditional gap between technical artifacts (code, configurations) and business artifacts (requirements, strategies), creating a shared language that allows both technical and non-technical stakeholders to understand the full context of system evolution.

 ### The Event Sourcing Connection